DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ![dashboards](https://i.imgur.com/dMfxVQy.png)

-Prometheus, Grafana, Loki, Promtail are one way ot to get some sort of monitoring of Caddie's performance and logs, create dashboards from these data, like a geomap of IPs tha access caddy, and set up allerts for some events,...
+Prometheus, Grafana, Loki, Promtail are one way to get some sort of monitoring of Caddie's performance and logs, create dashboards from these data, like a geomap of IPs tha access caddy, and set up allerts for some events,...